mcgill-robotics/compsys/README.md

 ### Copy Mode
 You can enter copy mode by either hitting the prefix key (`ctrl-a`) then `[` or use mouse wheel up.
-Copy mode is indicated by the yellow line number indicator on the top right.
+Copy mode is indicated by the yellow line number indicator in the top right.

-You can exit the copy mode by pressing `ESC` or `ctrl-c`.
+You can exit copy mode by pressing `ESC` or `ctrl-c`.

 Once in the copy mode, you can use the arrow keys to navigate and use the following commands directly.